 Looking over my shoulder.

-Here, the first line does not carry information that would “nourish” communication (in fact, who loves when their letters are read), but the second literally transforms the first, recreating a specific situation and drawing them into a dialogue.
+Here the first line does not carry information that would “nourish” communication (indeed, who loves it when his letters are read), but the second literally transforms the first, recreating a specific situation and drawing him into dialogue.

-However, excessive information content is just as harmful to verbal communication as the lack of information content: a message containing a complete description of the external world contradicts normal communication, because it is almost impossible to extract meaningful information from it.
+However, excessive information content is just as harmful to speech communication as the lack of information content: a message containing Full description outside world, contradicts normal communication, because it is almost impossible to extract significant information from it.
 Therefore, the ability to dose information is an indicator of speech culture.

 It should be borne in mind that low information content does not always indicate insufficient communicative competence.
-It may be a consequence of the unwillingness of the partner to enter into a dialogue.
-This, by the way, explains the formal meaning of those verbal clichés that people exchange during a chance meeting: Hey!
+It may be a consequence of the partner’s reluctance to enter into dialogue.
+This, by the way, explains the formal meaning of those verbal clichés that people exchange during a chance meeting: Hello!
 What's up?
 How are you?– they are not aimed at dialogue.

 Another important condition for dialogue is need for communication.
-It occurs in a situation where the subject's knowledge about the subject of communication is insufficient.
-The presence in this situation of a partner, who can actually or potentially be a source of yet unknown information, makes the emergence of a dialogue probable.
+It arises in a situation when the subject’s existing knowledge about the subject of communication turns out to be insufficient.
+The presence in this situation of a partner who can actually or potentially be a source of yet unknown information makes the emergence of a dialogue likely.

-This also determines the next condition of the dialogue - determinism, i.e. observance of causal relationships: there must be reasons for the occurrence of any events; moreover, causes and effects must be related and not arbitrary.
-Breaking these bonds disrupts normal communication.
+This determines the next condition of the dialogue – determinism, i.e. compliance with cause-and-effect relationships: there must be reasons for the occurrence of any events; in addition, causes and effects must be interconnected and not arbitrary.
+Breaking these connections disrupts normal communication.
 Everyone knows the phrases that characterize a meaningless conversation:

-Elderberry in the garden, and uncle in Kyiv; I would go for you, but I have a trough.
+There is an elderberry in the garden, and there is a man in Kyiv; I would marry you, but I have a trough.

-By the way, the speech fabric is also torn here: there is no rhythm and rhyme that you expect.
+By the way, the speech fabric here is also torn: there is no rhythm and rhyme that you expect.

-The next condition for normal communication in general and dialogic communication in particular is the requirement shared memory.
-The participants in the dialogue should have at least a minimum general stock of information about the past - for example, a dialogue about who will win a football match between the team of masters "Spartak" (Moscow) and the team of junior schoolchildren of the Mytishchi district will not make sense, since elementary information in this areas are missing.
+The next condition for normal communication in general and dialogical communication in particular is the requirement shared memory.
+Participants in the dialogue must have at least a minimum general stock of information about the past - for example, a dialogue about who will win a football match between the team of masters "Spartak" (Moscow) and the team junior schoolchildren Mytishchi district will not make sense, since basic information in this area is missing here.

-Another condition for dialogue as a specific language form of communication is at least small general language knowledge.
-Dialogue will not work if the partners speak different languages, if one of the partners saturates the speech with terminology, borrowed or other vocabulary that is not in the lexical stock of the other, and in a number of other cases of lack of common language knowledge.
+Another condition for dialogue as a specific linguistic form of communication is at least small general language knowledge.
+Dialogue will not work if the partners speak different languages, if one of the partners saturates the speech with terminology, borrowed or other vocabulary that is not in the vocabulary of the other, and in a number of other cases of lack of general language knowledge.

 Forms of problem-dialogue communication

-One of the most effective technologies of group interaction, which has special opportunities in training, development and education, is a discussion.
+One of the most effective technologies group interaction, which has special capabilities in training, development and education is discussion.

-Discussion (from Latin discussio - consideration, research) is a way of organizing joint activities in order to intensify the decision-making process in a group by discussing an issue or problem.
+Discussion (from lat.discussio - consideration, research) - a way of organizing joint activities in order to intensify the decision-making process in a group through discussion of any issue or problem.

-The discussion ensures the active inclusion of students in the search for truth; creates conditions for them to openly express their thoughts, positions, attitudes to the topic under discussion and has a special opportunity to influence the attitudes of its participants in the process of group interaction.
+Discussion ensures that students are actively involved in the search for truth; creates conditions for open expression their thoughts, positions, attitudes towards the topic under discussion and has a special ability to influence the attitudes of its participants in the process of group interaction.

-The discussion can be considered as a method of interactive learning and as a special technology of problem-dialogical communication.
-As a method, discussion is actively used to organize intensive mental and value-oriented activity of students in other technologies and teaching methods: socio-psychological trainings, business games, analysis of various situations and problem solving.
-As a kind of technology, the discussion itself includes other teaching methods and techniques: brainstorming, synectics, situation analysis, etc.
+Discussion can be considered as a method of interactive learning and as a special technology for problem-solving dialogical communication.
+As a method, discussion is actively used to organize intensive mental and value-oriented activity of students in other technologies and teaching methods: socio-psychological trainings, business games, analysis various situations and problem solving.
+As a unique technology, discussion itself includes other teaching methods and techniques: “brainstorming”, “synectics”, “situation analysis”, etc.

-The learning effect of the discussion is determined by the opportunity provided to the participant to obtain a variety of information from interlocutors, demonstrate and improve their competence, test and clarify their ideas and views on the problem under discussion, apply existing knowledge in the process of jointly solving learning problems.
+The educational effect of the discussion is determined by the opportunity provided to the participant to obtain a variety of information from interlocutors, demonstrate and improve their competence, test and clarify their ideas and views on the problem under discussion, and apply existing knowledge in the process of jointly solving educational problems.

-The developing function of the discussion is associated with stimulating the creativity of students, developing their ability to analyze information and reasoned, logically structured proof of their ideas and views, with an increase in the communicative activity of students, their emotional involvement in the educational process.
+The developmental function of discussion is associated with stimulating students’ creativity, developing their ability to analyze information and provide reasoned, logically constructed evidence of their ideas and views, increasing students’ communicative activity, and their emotional involvement in the educational process.

-The influence of the discussion on the student's personal development is due to its value-oriented orientation, the creation of favorable conditions for the manifestation of individuality, self-determination in existing points of view on a particular problem, the choice of one's position; to form the ability to interact with others, listen and hear others, respect other people's beliefs, accept an opponent, find common ground, correlate and coordinate one's position with the positions of other participants in the discussion.
+The influence of discussion on a student’s personal development is determined by its value-oriented orientation, the creation of favorable conditions for the manifestation of individuality, self-determination in existing points of view on a certain problem, and the choice of one’s position; to develop the ability to interact with others, listen and hear others, respect other people’s beliefs, accept an opponent, find common ground, correlate and coordinate one’s position with the positions of other participants in the discussion.

-There are different points of view on the similarities and differences between the dispute and the discussion: from their opposition to the consideration of the dispute as a necessary element of any discussion or as a separate type of discussion.
-Of course, the presence of opponents, opposing points of view always aggravates the discussion, increases its productivity, allows you to create a constructive conflict with their help for a more effective solution of the problems under discussion.
-It is important that the dispute is not conducted for the sake of the dispute, for the sake of striving to defend one's point of view at all costs and win.
+There are different points of view regarding the similarities and differences between dispute and discussion: from their opposition to considering the dispute as a necessary element of any discussion or as a separate type of discussion.
+Of course, the presence of opponents and opposing points of view always sharpens the discussion, increases its productivity, and allows them to create a constructive conflict for a more effective solution to the problems under discussion.
+It is important that the dispute is not conducted for the sake of argument, for the sake of the desire to defend your point of view at all costs and win.

-The use of one or another type of discussion depends on the nature of the problem under discussion and the goals of the discussion.
+The use of one or another type of discussion depends on the nature of the problem being discussed and the goals of the discussion.

-Discussion-dialogue is most often used for joint discussion of educational problems, the solution of which can be achieved through complementarity, group interaction on the principle of “individual contributions” or on the basis of agreeing on different points of view, reaching consensus.
+Discussion-dialogue is most often used for joint discussion of educational problems, the solution of which can be achieved through mutual complementarity, group interaction on the principle of “individual contributions” or on the basis of coordination of different points of view, reaching consensus.

-Discussion-argument is used for a comprehensive consideration of complex problems that do not have an unambiguous solution even in science, social political life.
-It is built on the principle of “positional confrontation” and its goal is not so much to solve the problem, but to encourage students to think about the problem, to make an “inventory” of their ideas and beliefs, to clarify and define their position; to teach to defend one's point of view with reason and at the same time to realize the right of others to have their own view on this problem, to be an individual.
+Discussion-dispute is used for a comprehensive consideration of complex problems that do not have a clear solution even in science and social and political life.
+It is built on the principle of “positional confrontation” and its goal is not so much to solve the problem as to encourage students to think about the problem, take an “inventory” of their ideas and beliefs, clarify and determine their position; teach you to defend your point of view with reason and at the same time realize the right of others to have their own view on this problem, to be an individual.

-Awareness and preparedness of students for discussion, fluency in the material, involvement of various sources to argue the defended positions;
+Students’ awareness and preparedness for discussion, fluency in the material, involvement of various sources to argue the points being defended;

 Correct use of the concepts used in the discussion, their uniform understanding;

-The correctness of behavior, the inadmissibility of statements that offend the personality of the opponent;
+Correct behavior, inadmissibility of statements that offend the opponent’s personality;

-Full inclusion of the group in the discussion, the participation of each student in it, for which it is necessary:
+Full inclusion of the group in the discussion, participation of each student in it, which requires:

-Involve students in determining the topic of discussion by giving them the opportunity to choose a topic from several alternative ones,
+Involve students in determining the topic of discussion, giving them the opportunity to choose a topic from several alternative ones,

-- it is problematic to formulate the topic of discussion in such a way as to arouse a desire to discuss it,
+- it is problematic to formulate the topic of discussion in such a way as to evoke a desire to discuss it,

-- give each student the opportunity to speak;
+- provide every student with the opportunity to speak;

-Teaching students the ability to lead a discussion, joint development of rules and norms of group communication;
+Teaching students the ability to conduct a discussion, jointly developing rules and norms for group communication;

-The special position of the teacher as the leader of the discussion, which consists in stimulating discussion, consolidating opinions, summing up the results of the work.
-The personal position of the teacher on the problem under discussion should not dominate, although he can act as an ordinary participant in the discussion, without imposing his point of view on students.
+The special position of the teacher as a discussion leader, which is to stimulate discussion, consolidate opinions, and summarize the results of the work.
+The teacher’s personal position on the issue under discussion should not dominate, although he can act as an ordinary participant in the discussion without imposing his point of view on students.

-According to the degree of control, free, not controlled by the leader and guided discussions are distinguished.
-The discussions used in the learning process are predominantly managed by the teacher or the student (provided that he is ready to organize it).
+Based on the degree of control, a distinction is made between free discussions not controlled by the leader and guided discussions.
+Discussions used in the learning process are predominantly guided by the teacher or student (subject to his readiness to organize it).

-The topic is divided into separate questions that are communicated to students.
-Literature, reference materials necessary to prepare for the discussion are indicated.
+The topic is broken down into individual questions that are communicated to students.
+Literature and reference materials necessary to prepare for the discussion are indicated.
 Independent work of students is organized.

 Conducting a discussion.